 (s) Government assistance

 Government grants are recognized when there is reasonable assurance that the Company has complied with the conditions of the grant.
-Such grants are accounted for as reduction of the related expense or asset.
+Such grants are accounted for as reduction of the related expense or asset, or as income, as appropriate.